SupeRuier/awesome-active-learning/README.md

 # Practical Considerations when Apply AL

-When we use AL in real life scenarios, the practical situation is not perfectly match our problem settings introduced above.
+When we use AL in real life scenarios, the practical situations are usually not perfectly match our problem settings introduced above.
 The data, the oracle, the scale and many other situations could be really different.
-In other words, this section is about the issues in AL.
+In other words, this section is about what else need to be considered to apply AL strategies to meet the needs in practical problems.
 Here we list the considerations potentially occurred in AL.

 | Type       | Practical Considerations                                         |